 What is the difference between a backup and an email archive?

-The main difference between an email backup and an email archive is an email archive is used for long term email storage and an email backup is used for short to medium-term storage for disaster recovery.
+The main difference between a backup and an email archive is an email archive is used for long term email storage and an email backup is used for short to medium-term storage for disaster recovery.
 Backups cannot be easily searched and are best suited to restoring entire mailboxes.
 Email archives can be searched, and individual emails can be quickly found and restored.